CSCfi/csc-user-guide/docs/apps/julia.md

 ```

 In Puhti and Mahti, it is best practice to place the project under a subdirectory in Projappl.
-Furthermore, to install our Julia package and its dependencies to a specific directory, we must set two environment variables, `JULIA_PKGDIR` and `JULIA_DEPOT_PATH`.
+Furthermore, to install our Julia package and its dependencies to a specific directory, we must set the `JULIA_DEPOT_PATH` environment variable.
 We should also point them to a subdirectory in Projappl.
 We can use the following structure: